douglasteeple/DIGITS_Traffic_Signs/README.md

     <img width="100%" src="TrafficSignsClassification/AlexNet/TrafficSignsDataSet.png"/>
 </td></tr></table>

-The only difference between LeNet vs GoogLeNet / AlexNet datasets was that the LeNet images size was stretched to 32x32 and GoogLeNet / AlexNet was strecthed to 256x256 pixels.
+The only difference between LeNet vs GoogLeNet / AlexNet datasets was that the LeNet images size was stretched to 32x32 and GoogLeNet / AlexNet was stretched to 256x256 pixels.
 In all models the number of epochs parameter was set to 5.

 The results for AlexNet and GoogLeNet as shown below were poor.
 AlexNet achieved only 80% accuracy: